Painting over Chalkboard or Chalk Paint with Latex

 Chalkboard paint is manufactured to produce a smooth, durable, matt finish.
 Available in a whole rainbow of colors in addition to the traditional black, it's used to transform anything -- walls, doors, plant pots, or even refrigerators -- into chalkboards that can be written or drawn on with regular chalk, and then easily erased.

 Chalk paint was developed to give furniture a variety of interesting distressed effects, although aficionados have since experimented with it on all kinds of surfaces, such as kitchen cabinets.
 Its matt finish is often enhanced by the use of waxes.

 The Importance of Pre-Painting Prep

 The old saying "Well begun is half done" still holds true when it comes to just about every painting job.
 Begin your prep work by removing any chalk dust and thoroughly cleaning the surface, wielding a soft cloth moistened with warm soapy water.
-Then repair any cracks or gouges by means of filler.
-Sand with a fine- to medium-grit sandpaper in order to help the new paint to adhere.
-Then wipe off the sanding residue and make sure the wall or other item to be painted is completely dry.
+Repair any cracks or gouges using filler.
+Sand with a fine- to medium-grit sandpaper in order to help the new paint to adhere; then wipe off the sanding residue and make sure the wall or other item to be painted is completely dry.
 At this point, you'll be ready to apply your primer.

 Covering Chalkboard Paint

 Once you've taken the time to prep carefully, painting over your old chalkboard paint will be relatively straightforward.
 The main issue is getting good coverage over black or another dark shade -- as anyone who has "inherited" a home with deep purple or midnight blue walls can tell you.